benwzj/benwzj.github.io/_posts/2020-04-19-layout-css.md

 ## The `Position` property

-The `position` property specify the type of positioning method used for an element.
+The `position` property allows you to precisely control the placement of boxes inside other boxes. static positioning is the default in normal flow, but you can cause elements to be laid out differently using other values, for example, as fixed to the top of the browser viewport.

 Totally have 5 values:

 ### static
-- default value. not position at special way.
+- default value. not position at special way. it is for normal flow.
 - not affected by left, right, top, bottom properties.
+- It just means "put the element into its normal position in the document layout flow — nothing special to see here".

 ### relative
 - The element is positioned relative to its normal position (static way), so "left:20px" adds 20 pixels to the element's LEFT position.
+- allows you to modify an element's position on the page, moving it relative to its position in normal flow, as well as making it overlap other elements on the page.

 ### absolute
+- moves an element completely out of the page's normal layout flow, like it's sitting on its **own separate layer**.
+From there, you can fix it to a position relative to the edges of its closest positioned ancestor (which becomes <html> if no other ancestors are positioned).
 - The element is positioned relative to the nearest positioned(not static) ancestor (instead of positioned relative to the viewport, like fixed).
 - However; if an absolute positioned element has no positioned ancestors, it uses the document body, and moves along with page scrolling.